deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_9_1.png)

-> 🔼 The figure shows a visual comparison of 3D Gaussian splatting (3DGS) and 3DGS enhanced by the proposed method (3DGS-Enhancer) on unbounded scenes with sparse input views, demonstrating improved quality and reduced artifacts in the enhanced results.
+> 🔼 The figure shows a visual comparison of 3D Gaussian splatting results with and without the proposed 3DGS-Enhancer, demonstrating improved quality on unbounded scenes with sparse input views.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The 3DGS-Enhancer improves 3D Gaussian splatting representations on unbounded scenes with sparse input views.